Free Your Mind and Your Addiction Will Follow

 What happened?
 Was it the rise of hierarchical societies that prompted those in power to concoct the myth of the “bad” human?
 Are they, and those currently in power, the real bad guys?

 No. There are no “bad guys.”
 That’s just the same myth redirected.

 Is it just a bad system?
 No, that doesn’t work either.
 To re-establish a culture that works, one that doesn’t lead to addiction, we have to look beyond ideas of “good and “bad” or “right” and “wrong.”

 Domination culture is not “bad” or “wrong.”
 It’s simply where we’re at.
 Like anything else, it has its advantages and disadvantages.

 To be able to choose a different way, we need to be able to focus not just on what we don’t want, but on what we do want.
-Moving beyond addiction means living, as NVC teacher Steve Torma puts it, with “less pushing away and more moving toward.”
-Or, as therapist Jodi Rodgers says, we heal not just from but to.
+Moving beyond addiction means living with less pushing away and more moving toward.
+As therapist Jodi Rodgers says, we heal not just from but to.

 As I talk about liberation, then, remember that resentment is, as they say, like drinking poison and waiting for the other person to die.
 “Have you forgiven your captors?” asks Jack Kornfield.
 If not, he points out, you are still captive.

 He knows if you’ve been bad or good